Book of Isaiah : Introduction to Isaiah 7-12GOD’S ENCOURAGEMENT TO THE OPPRESSED REMNANT

 Chapter 9:1-7

 Chapter 9:1-7 is separated from 9:8-10:4.
 The section 9:1-7 more clearly develops the future of God’s people.
-The places which first met with isolation and judgment would be the first to ‘recover’.
+The places that first met with isolation and judgment would be the first to recover.

 Chapter 9:8-10:4